One more Lahaina fire victim identified by police: death toll is 97, unaccounted for is 12 | Maui Now

 One more Lahaina fire victim identified by police: death toll is 97, unaccounted for is 12

 The Maui Police Department identified one more victim of the Aug.
-8 Lahaina fire on Friday: Allen John Constantino, 25, of Lahaina.
+8 Lahaina fire on Monday: Franklin Trejos, 68, of Lahaina.

-This brings the total number of victims publicly identified to 90 of the estimated 97 fatalities, which is down from the death toll of 115 that had been reported for more than two weeks.
-One more person has been identified, but their family has not been located or notified.
+This brings the total number of victims publicly identified to 91 of the estimated 97 fatalities.
+Two more people have been identified, but their families have not been located or notified.

 The Maui Police Department has narrowed its list of unaccounted for individuals from the Aug.
 8 Lahaina wildfire to 12 people.
 The updated list was released on Friday, Sept.
 29, 2023.